edamontology/edammap/README.md

 * concept definition (maybe)
 * concept comments (maybe)

-_Output_ includes (proivisionally) at least the following information:
+_Output_ includes (provisionally) at least the following information:

 * text input 	    	: supplier-provided keyword, short phrase or text
 * label_or_synonym 	: EDAM label or synonym that keyword / phrase was matched to